-Rule 3.11.5.6 - Restricted Discretionary Activity Rule - The use of land for farming activities managed at an industry/sector scheme scale.
+Rule 3.11.5.6 - Restricted Discretionary Activity Rule - The use of land for farming activities managed under an industry/sector scheme.

-The use of land for farming activities managed at an industry/sector scheme scale that does not comply with the conditions, standard or terms of Rules 3.11.5.1A to 3.11.5.6.B and the associated diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens onto or into land in circumstances which may result in those contaminants entering water is a restricted discretionary activity (requiring resource consent).
-Subject to the following conditions;
+The use of land for farming activities managed under an industry/sector scheme that does not comply with the conditions, standard or terms of Rules 3.11.5.1A to 3.11.5.6B and the associated diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens onto or into land in circumstances which may result in those contaminants entering water is a restricted discretionary activity (requiring resource consent).
+Subject to the following conditions:

 - 1. The provision of information regarding the industry/sector scheme in accordance with Schedule 2; and - 2.
-The provision of information regarding the properties or enterprises included in the industry/sector scheme in accordance with Schedule A; and - 3.
-A Nitrogen Reference Point is produced for the properties or enterprises included in the sector scheme in conformance with Schedule B; and - 4.
-Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C; and - 5.
-The Farm Environment Plan(s) has been prepared in conformance with Schedule 1 (using a decision support tool selected in accordance with Schedule B) and Schedule 2 and has been approved by a Certified Farm Environment Planner; and - 6.
-Vulnerable Land has been identified and appropriate mitigation actions are included in the Farm Environment Plan(s); and - 7.
-The provision of adaptive management methods to manage the Farming activities, including identified mitigation actions.
+The provision of information regarding the subject land included in the industry/sector scheme in accordance with Schedule A; and - 3.
+Nitrogen Reference Point(s) is produced for the subject land in accordance with Schedule B; and - 4.
+Cattle, horses, deer and pigs are excluded from water bodies in accordance with Schedule C; and - The Farm Environment Plan(s) has been prepared in accordance with Schedule 1 and additionally for an enterprise in accordance with Schedule 2 and has been certified by a Certified Farm Environment Planner; and - 6.
+An assessment of Vulnerable Land and mitigating actions are included in the Farm Environment Plan(s); and - 7.
+Adaptive management methods to manage the Farming activities, including identified mitigating actions, are included in the Farm Environment Plan(s).